-The waterfall should include shallow basins that collect water.
+The waterfall should include shallow basins or ledges that collect water.
 Some birds will stand under small water streams, but very heavy, turbulent falls are less desirable.
 Natural materials such as slate and native rock will be the most attractive to birds.
 Add bird-friendly landscaping around the waterfall to create a complete habitat with food plants and shelter.

 An artificial or natural stream adds flowing water to a backyard landscape that will be especially attractive to birds.
 Adding rocks will create perches and keep the water depth suitable for birds to drink and bathe.
 If the stream is large enough to include a small bridge, nest boxes can be added beneath the bridge to attract swallows and other birds that thrive on the insects near water.

 Cleaning Water Features

 Water features will attract the most birds when the water is clean and fresh.
 Standing water features such as bird baths and dishes should be cleaned daily, while moving and flowing water sources will naturally stay fresher and can be cleaned less frequently.

 Birders should never add harsh chemicals to water features to control algae growth or purify water.
-Even in small concentrations, such chemicals can be dangerous to birds.
-Pesticide, fertilizer and herbicide use should also be limited near bird water features to avoid accidental contamination.
+Even in small concentrations, such chemicals can be toxic, even deadly, to birds.
+Pesticide, fertilizer, and herbicide use should also be limited near bird water features to avoid accidental contamination of the water supply.

-Attracting birds with water is easy, and there are many simple ways to add fresh water to your backyard to entice birds for a drink or a bath.
+Attracting birds with water is easy, and there are many simple ways to add fresh water to your yard to entice birds for a drink or a bath.
+Once you have that resource available to birds, you'll be astonished at how many different species take advantage of it.